elyasha/myVelib/README.md

 ride lasts 135min, the user will be charged for 135-20 = 115min, hence for the 55min
 in excess of an hour, and so on.
-- [x] if a user has Vmax card the cost is: 0 Euro for the first hour then 1 euro per each successive hour (independently of the kind of bike)
+- [x] if a user has Vmax card the cost is: 0 Euro for the first hour then 1 euro per each successive hour (independently of the kind of bicycle)

 ## 2.2 Rides planning

 - [x] The myVelib system must be equipped with a functionality that helps users to plan a ride from a starting location to a destination location.
-Given the starting and destination GPS coordinates the ride planning functionality will identify the \optimal" start and end stations from/to where the bike should be taken/dropped according to the following criteria:
+Given the starting and destination GPS coordinates the ride planning functionality will identify the \optimal" start and end stations from/to where the bicycle should be taken/dropped according to the following criteria:

 - [x] the start, respectively the end, station, for a ride should be as close as possible to the starting, respectively to the destination, location of the ride.
-- [x] the start station should have one bike of the desired kind (electrical or mechanical) available for renting
+- [x] the start station should have one bicycle of the desired kind (electrical or mechanical) available for renting
 - [x] the end station should have at least one free parking slot.

 OPTIONAL ride-planning policies
-- [ ] avoid \plus" stations: like minimal walking distance but return station cannot be a \plus" station
+- [ ] avoid ``plus`` stations: like minimal walking distance but return station cannot be a ``plus`` station
-- [ ] prefer \plus" stations: with this policy the return station should be a \plus" station (given a \plus" station no further away than 10% of the distance of the closest station to the destination location exists).
-If no such a \plus" station exists then this policy behaves normally (as a minimal walking distance).
+- [ ] prefer ``plus`` stations: with this policy the return station should be a ``plus`` station (given a ``plus`` station no further away than 10% of the distance of the closest station to the destination location exists).
+If no such a ``plus`` station exists then this policy behaves normally (as a minimal walking distance).
-- [ ] preservation of uniformity of bicycles distribution amongst stations: with this policy the choice of the source and destination station is aected by the number of available bikes (at source station) and free slots (at destination).
-Specifically, let s0 be the closest station to the starting location with at least one available bike of the wanted kind, and sd be the station closest to the destination location with at least one free parking slot.
+- [ ] preservation of uniformity of bicycles distribution amongst stations: with this policy the choice of the source and destination station is aected by the number of available bicycles (at source station) and free slots (at destination).
+Specifically, let s0 be the closest station to the starting location with at least one available bicycle of the wanted kind, and sd be the station closest to the destination location with at least one free parking slot.
 Then if a station s0
-0 whose distance from the starting location is no more than 105% the distance of s0 from the start location has a larger number of bikes (of the wanted kind) than those available at s0 it should be selected in place of s0.
+0 whose distance from the starting location is no more than 105% the distance of s0 from the start location has a larger number of bicycles (of the wanted kind) than those available at s0 it should be selected in place of s0.
 Similarly if a station s0 d (whose distance from the destination location is at most 105% of the distance of sd from the destination location) has a larger number